CharlotteGauthierBoma/USAID_Health-SocialDev_Asia/readme.md

 <!-- GETTING STARTED -->
 ## 🚀 Getting Started
-1. Install [Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop/) on your computer
-2. Download all CSV files to a local or online location
+1. Download all CSV files to a local or online location
-3. In Power BI, open the dashboard and update each file's source path in the Power Query Editor
+2. In Power BI, open the dashboard and update each file's source path in the Power Query Editor

 ### Prerequisites

-To view and interact with the dashboard, you must have Microsoft Power BI Desktop installed on your computer.
+To view and interact with the dashboard, you must have Microsoft Power BI Desktop [Microsoft Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your computer.

 <!-- USAGE EXAMPLES -->
 ## Usage